att/MkTechDocs/docsbuild/the-basics.md

 ## The executive summary

-The easiest way to learn how to use MkTechDocs effectively is to study and build the example project on [this GitHub page](https://github.com/jsseidel/ExampleMkTechDocs).
-Unlike this comprehensive usage guide, the example project uses a Docker image to build and provides a good overview of a MkTechDocs project without getting too far into the weeds.
+The easiest way to learn how to use MkTechDocs effectively is with a tutorial project.
+[Here's one on GitHub](https://github.com/jsseidel/GettingStartedWithMkTechDocs).

+Unlike the comprehensive usage guide, the tutorial project uses a Docker image to build and provides a good overview of a MkTechDocs project without getting too far into the weeds.

 ## Markdown